OMNIQ'S AI BASED MACHINE VISIO - GuruFocus.com

+- In partnership with a multibillion dollar publicly traded high tech defense and homeland security company, the new award involves the deployment of 55 Q-Shield systems based on patented AI neural network algorithm, across a district of the State of Uruguay.

+- omniQ’s AI – Machine Vision proprietary technology is deployed worldwide from Himalaya to South America, the Gulf, Israel, and the US including airports, cities and universities.

-SALT LAKE CITY, June 15, 2023 (GLOBE NEWSWIRE) -- OMNIQ Corp. ( OMQS) (“OMNIQ” or “the Company”), a provider of Artificial Intelligence (AI)-based solutions, today announced that the Company is deploying its AI enhanced SaaS parking and security solution, “PERCS” at Mercy College in Dobbs Ferry, New York.
+SALT LAKE CITY, June 22, 2023 (GLOBE NEWSWIRE) -- OMNIQ Corp. ( OMQS) (“OMNIQ” or “the Company”), a provider of Artificial Intelligence (AI)-based solutions, today announced that the Company has received a new order for its AI based Machine Vision solution “Q-Shield” in South America.

-The omniQ PERCS™ system is a cloud-based software and hardware solution designed to revolutionize parking management.
-By leveraging omniQ's AI based Machine Vision Vehicle Recognition System (VRS), PERCS™ transforms a vehicle's license plate and other attributes like make and color into a convenient virtual parking permit.
-With PERCS™, the hassle of hang tags and stickers becomes a thing of the past.

-This cutting-edge system provides a comprehensive virtual permit system that empowers parking administrators to manage their operations seamlessly from any location.
-PERCS™ enables efficient user management, citation and appeals processing, parking group and lot management, as well as invoice generation.
-Additionally, it offers advanced features like payment tracking, system audits, and a wide range of pre-designed and customizable reports.
+CEO Shai Lustgarten stated, “In partnership with a multibillion-dollar publicly traded high-tech defense and homeland security company, we have reached a remarkable milestone with the new order from a state which we have previously supplied.
+This achievement underscores the company's unwavering commitment to making a positive and lasting impact on the lives of individuals residing in some of the world's most sensitive areas.
+The first contract garnered exceptional success and recognition, positioning OMNIQ as a formidable contender for the esteemed Premio Alas de la Asociación Latinoamericana de Seguridad award due to our unmatched performance.

+Building upon this foundation, OMNIQ's expertise and dedication has led to an expansion of the contract, encompassing additional sensors and features.
+One of omniQ's key differentiators lies in our cutting-edge technology, empowering the company to identify precise details such as vehicle make, model, color, and differentiate among various license plate styles and conditions.
+This distinctive capability sets us apart from the competition and enables the provision of a comprehensive safe city solution.
+By arming authorities and emergency personnel with real-time data, our technology triggers proactive actions that contribute to a safer city environment.

 About OMNIQ Corp: